promitee-k/promitee-k/README.md

 - Hi, I’m @promitee-k (◕ᆽ◕ﾐ)ฅ
 - 👀 I’m interested in softwares, cats and memes
 - 🌱 I’m currently working with angular, node.js
-- 💞️ I’m looking to collaborate on any cool projects(web-apps/mobile-apps)
+- 💞️ I’m looking to collaborate on any fun web based projects
 - 📫 You can reach me here : promiteee@gmail.com

 <!---